 Once you know the gap, the next step is to go around & fill it.
 You need to identify how you would go about infusing the newly found keywords that your competitors are ranking with.
 You have 2 options:

 Do whichever suits you, just do that and ranking will eventually follow!

 Focus on Identifying Competitors’ Organic Keywords

 Go to Ahrefs site explorer, enter your competitors’ domain, select organic search, then organic keywords.
-There you will have a list of keywords with almost around 150 countries on which they are ranking.
+There you will have a list of keywords with almost 150 countries on which they are ranking.

-The list you will see can be gigantic, it is best to keep the position as min -10, as in to show you keywords data where your competitors are ranking in the top 10.
+The list you will see can be gigantic, it is best to keep the position as min -10, as in to show you keyword data where your competitors are ranking in the top 10.

 Once you know what keyword gaps & opportunities you were missing, it’s time to look within each of your product or service pages and identify how your competitors are able to outrank you.

 Here are the important elements that you need to analyze, compare, and optimize for better visibility in SERP:

 These all are the core elements on any product page or blog that give Google indication about ranking & crawling.
 Identify how your competitors are creating their titles, H1 to H5, meta details, type of content, types of keywords, and proportions in which they are added.

 Identify your competitors’ internal & external links with the “404 not found” error.
 Meaning broken links that are dead or are no longer available.